-VBT1X Business Technology Exploratory (full day, B Week, 1st Semester), 2.25 credits allow the student to experience the world of computers, business management, advertising, marketing, and entrepreneurship.
+VBT1X Business Technology Exploratory (full day, B Week, 1st Semester), 2.25 credits

+The focus of this exploratory course is to introduce students to the basic knowledge and skills necessary to continue in the Business Technology Program.
+Students experience a wide range of activities while exploring the career area of business and retail management.
+All activities are hands-on and are designed to allow the student to experience the world of computers, business management, advertising, marketing, and entrepreneurship.
 Each student will create a business that they can start and run.
 They will create a logo, tagline, brochure, business card, floor plan, newspaper advertisement, website, and PowerPoint according to the guidelines.
 Students will run an online lemonade stand business.